LOOP#

 Examples#

-The following function counts up to 100 in a loop starting from the input value i and returns the number of incremental steps in the loop to get to 100.
+The following function counts up to 100 with a step size step in a loop starting from the start value start_value, and returns the number of incremental steps in the loop to get to a value of 100 or higher:

 RETURNS int